d-duan/fw13-pro-diy/README.md

 powercfg /setdcvalueindex scheme_current sub_none standbybudgetpercent 3
 ```

+You can always check the power plan configs via `powercfg /SYSTEMPOWERREPORT` or `powercfg /Q`.

 ### MS Apps

 IoT LTSC 2024 is a very lean version of Windows 11.
 However, to bring back some of the enhanced apps from the GAC version, reinstall ms store...